Financial Aid Resources

 Because everybody's situation is different – from first generation to multi-generation and everywhere inbetween – this page contains information we hope you find helpful in navigating this process.

 Federal and state money gets disbursed to students in the order their FAFSA applications were received.
 And since funds are limited, submitting your completed FAFSA form early gives you the best chance at securing money!

 Complete the FAFSA by March 15 to be considered for SAU scholarships and aid.
 We disburse funds in the order applications are received.

-We've collected for you some unbiased, objective information and savvy advice related to paying for college:
+We've collected some unbiased, objective information and savvy advice related to paying for college: